Lemoore Station, California

 Lemoore Station is a census-designated place (CDP) in Naval Air Station Lemoore, Kings County, California, United States.
 It is part of the Hanford-Corcoran Metropolitan Statistical Area.
 The population was 6,568 as of the 2020 United States census.

 Geography

 Lemoore Station is located at (36.260534, -119.891936).

 According to the United States Census Bureau, the CDP has a total area of 4.2 sqmi, all of it land.

 Climate

 According to the Köppen Climate Classification system, Lemoore Station has a semi-arid climate, abbreviated "BSk" on climate maps.

 Demographics

-Home Gardens first appeared as an unincorporated place in the 1970 U.S. census; and as a census designated place in the 1980 United States census.
+Lemoore Station first appeared as an unincorporated place in the 1970 U.S. census; and as a census designated place in the 1980 United States census.
 No census was conducted in 1990 although it remained a CDP.